 Healing becomes a popular word in post-pandemic times.
 Most people travel to relieve the stress after restrictions the government imposed during the pandemic.
-Suwat waterfall is a new tourist attraction in Gianyar, Bali.
-Here, tourists could enjoy the sound of discharging water, a beautiful turquoise natural pool.
+Suwat Waterfall is a new tourist attraction in Gianyar, Bali.
+Here, tourists could enjoy the sound of discharging water and a beautiful turquoise natural pool.

 Suwat Waterfall rises 15 meters high, not too high for a waterfall.
 Under the discharging water is a clear, turquoise natural pool.
 It definitely allures everyone to jump in and swim or just dip in.
 If those are not challenging enough, there is a spot for cliff jumping.
 And, the cavity behind the charging water may be one choice for tourists to explore.